 Coronavirus (COVID-19): change to service

-On advice from the government regarding the coronavirus (COVID-19), all public toilets have been closed across Bournemouth, Christchurch and Poole.
+On advice from the government regarding the coronavirus (COVID-19), some public toilets have been reopened across Bournemouth, Christchurch and Poole.

 See further information about changes to services.

 The National Key Scheme operated by the Royal Association for Disability Rights provides access to 9000 locked public toilets for disabled people around the UK.